Fatigue Risk Management in 24/7 Industries: What You Need to Know

 Step 2: Create a Plan to Align with Fatigue Risk Accumulation

-Having established a baseline performance score, Mike’s next step was to work with management to create a plan based off a fatigue risk trajectory assessment.
+Having established a baseline performance score, Mike’s next step was to work with management to create a plan based off of a fatigue risk trajectory assessment.
 Fatigue risk management programs typically identify the program’s purpose, what it will look like, how it will be run, and how it will remain viable going forward.
 A fatigue risk assessment determines where fatigue risks are and how risk accumulates.
 It demonstrates how small factors lead to fatigue-related incidents by identifying four intervention points to mitigate fatigue.

 Fatigue risk assessment graph